 Even a good safety plan is worthwhile only if the school community is familiar with its provisions.
 Staff and students should know clearly what to do in everyday situations and during a crisis.

 You can help to make your school’s safety plan the powerful tool it was meant to be by exercising these important rights:

-- The right to have ongoing input, through your UFT chapter, into the contents of your school’s safety plan;
+- Provide ongoing input, through your UFT chapter, into the contents of your school’s safety plan.

-- The right to enforce provisions of the safety plan through a fast-track complaint process.
+- Enforce provisions of the safety plan through a fast-track complaint process.